nooblag/bomthegov/docs/radar.md

   * A pattern of `20:?4` will fetch any image inside any ten minute range ending with 4 (i.e. 04, 14, 24, 34, 44, and 54), inside eight o'clock.

-  * A pattern of `13:??` will fetch all images available inside 1pm only.
+  * A pattern of `13:??` will fetch all images available inside 1pm.

 Globbing is currently only available for minute ranges.

 **Please note**

-The "delete time" (DelT) for most radar images is 1.2hrs, so this setting is mostly only useful when bomthegov is running as an automated job (for example, a cronjob), as a glob pattern outside DelT will not return any matches, and hence capture no images.
+The "delete time" (DelT) for most radar images is 1.2hrs, so this setting is mostly only useful when **bomthegov** is running as an automated job (for example, a cronjob), as a glob pattern outside DelT will not return any matches, and hence capture no images.

 You can run the 'list' option to get data on each radar's DelT: